-- All project "soft" costs -- audits, design, engineering, installation and construction management fees, finance and legal fees, construction interest, etc. -- can be financed - Lessee takes title to the equipment at the beginning of the lease term - Investor retains a first security interest in the equipment
+- All project "soft" costs -- audits, design, engineering, installation and construction management fees, finance and legal fees, construction interest, etc. -- can be financed - The agency (Lessee) takes title to the equipment at the beginning of the lease term - The investor retains a first security interest in the equipment

-- Lease payments are subject to annual appropriations each fiscal year (technically, does not create long-term debt) - Construction financing can be arranged; net construction interest costs are capitalized in the lease proceeds with funds placed in escrow with trustee; all interest earnings on undisbursed construction monies accrue to lessee - Flexible payment schedules can be arranged - Fast access to funding
+- Lease payments are subject to annual appropriations each fiscal year (technically, does not create long-term debt) - Construction financing can be arranged with net construction interest costs capitalized in the lease proceeds.
+Lease funds are placed in an escrow account which is managed by a trustee and all interest earnings on undisbursed construction monies accrue to lessee - Flexible repayment schedules can be arranged - Fast access to funding